 BEAR Implant

-OSS Health, the only practice in Pennsylvania to offer the BEAR Implant, is pioneering the use of a breakthrough technology called the BEAR® Implant for treatment of anterior cruciate ligament (ACL) tears, one of the most common knee injuries in the U.S.
+OSS Health is pioneering the use of a breakthrough technology called the BEAR® Implant for treatment of anterior cruciate ligament (ACL) tears, one of the most common knee injuries in the U.S.

 The BEAR Implant is the first innovation in ACL tear treatment in more than 30 years.
-It is the first FDA approved medical technology to enable healing of a torn ACL.
+It is the first and only FDA approved medical technology that enables a torn ACL to heal and restores the natural function of the knee.
 This new approach is a shift from the current standard of care, reconstruction, which replaces the ACL with a graft.

 Every year, approximately 400,000 ACL injuries occur in the U.S. A torn ACL does not heal without treatment, resulting in ACL reconstruction being one of the most common orthopedic procedures in the U.S. Yet the procedure has drawbacks; some procedures require two separate incisions, and some people who undergo reconstruction are unable to return to the same level of daily activities or sports.